-Students who have consistently achieved in Year 9 and 10 in 5.3 Maths or 5.2 Maths.
+Students who have consistently achieved in Year 9 and 10 in Core and Standard paths.

 Students need to be prepared for a significant amount of learning to be conducted at home on a weekly basis to support classroom learning.
+Teachers will make a recommendation on which course students should proceed with in Year 12 based on Year 11 achievement.